fpezzati/k8s/FAQ/helm.md

 Helm is built around a few concepts.

 ### Chart
-collection of yml manifests that define an application.
+Collection of yml manifests that define an application.
 Helm charts are organized into values and templates yaml.

-helm repo list shows repos.

 ### Release
-an instance of a chart running on cluster.
+An instance of a chart running on cluster.

 ### Repo
-a place where charts are stored, more or less a repo in a docker hub.
+A place where charts are stored, more or less a repo in a docker hub.

+helm repo list shows repos.

 `helm repo list`: shows all known repos.